 There’s something about spring that makes you want to eat a little greener.
 Lighter.
 Brighter.
-A bowl of pasta that feels like sunshine — but still warm enough to count as comfort.
+A bowl of pasta that feels like sunshine, but still warm enough to count as comfort.
+That’s exactly what this Simple Spring Pasta with Blistered Padróns and Creamy Pesto brings to the table.

 Haven’t made the pesto yet?
 No problem.
 It blends together easily while the pasta boils.
-No fuss, no waiting — just quick layers of flavour that come together naturally.
+No fuss, no waiting, just quick layers of flavour that come together naturally.

 It’s simple.
 It’s fresh.
 And it’s the kind of meal that feels just right when the days start getting longer.